-Many patients face issues with sore mouth during cancer treatment, which can lead to them following a soft diet.
+Many patients face issues with having a sore mouth during cancer treatment, which can lead to them following a soft diet.
 While soft diets are helpful, they can be ‘nutrient dilute,’ meaning that eating enough calories to maintain weight is difficult.

-- Make up a jug of fortified milk to use in drinks, soups and sauces.
-Simply add one cup of dried skimmed milk to one quart of whole milk, and use this milk whenever you would use regular milk.
+- Make up a jug of fortified milk to use in drinks, soups, and sauces.
+Simply add one cup of dried skimmed milk to one quart of whole milk and use this milk whenever you would use regular milk.
 Discard after 24 hours.

 - Add nut butters to your smoothies, hot cereals, puddings, or yogurts for some healthy monounsaturated fats.

 - Adding cheese to dishes will also give a boost of calories and protein.
-Try our spinach ricotta eggs, or cheesy cauliflower mash.
+Try our Spinach Ricotta Eggs or Cheesy Cauliflower Mash.

 - For a quick boost of calories, add one tablespoon of oil to sauces or savory sides like in our Mashed Rutabaga or Mashed Potato recipes – this simple addition will boost the energy content of your meal by 100 calories.

 - Cream is your friend.
 Sour cream can be added to mashed potatoes for a delicious twist.
 Add two tablespoons of heavy cream to puddings, soups, and smoothies to boost the energy intake by 100 calories.
 Try adding cream to our Banana Pudding for an extra boost.
 These Lavender Poached Apples with Tahini Cream are also a great high-calorie option.